clancyandrews3/Optimal_Season_Running_Schedule/README.md

 The project is currently in the modeling phase.

-- [ ] Model Objective Function
+- [x] Model Independent/Dependent Variables
-- [ ] Model Independent/Dependent Variables
+- [x] Model Objective Function
 - [ ] Model Constraints
 - [ ] Model Program in Python